Azure/fleet/docs/troubleshooting/README.md

       type: ResourceApplied
 ```

-Given that the resource **test-ns** namespace never existed on the hub cluster, the status reflects the following:
+Given that the resource **test-ns** namespace never existed on the hub cluster, the `ClusterResourcePlacement` status reflects the following:
 - `ClusterResourcePlacementApplied` is set to `true`
-- `ClusterResourcePlacementScheduled` is set to False, as the specified policy aims to pick three clusters, but the scheduler can only accommodate placement in two currently available and joined clusters.
+- `ClusterResourcePlacementScheduled` is set to `false`, as the specified policy aims to pick three clusters, but the scheduler can only accommodate placement in two currently available and joined clusters.

 Let's check the latest `ClusterResourceSnapshot`, please check this [section](#how-to-find-the-latest-clusterresourcesnapshot-resource) for more details,